Data Plane

 Architecture Overview

-The diagram below groups all tables by subsystem and shows how they connect to MinIO object storage.
+The diagram below groups all tables by subsystem and shows how they connect to the lakehouse object storage.

 DuckLake System Tables